-Up to the date of issue of these financial statements, the IASB and HKICPA have issued a number of amendments, new standards and interpretations which are not yet effective for the year ended 31 December 2009 and which have not been adopted in these financial statements.
+Up to the date of issue of these financial statements, the IASB and HKICPA have issued a number of amendments and Interpretations and one new standard which are not yet effective for the year ended 31 December 2010 and which have not been adopted in these financial statements.

-The Group is in the process of making an assessment of what the impact of these amendments, new standards and new interpretations is expected to be in the period of initial application.
+The Group is in the process of making an assessment of what the impact of these amendments is expected to be in the period of initial application.
 So far it has concluded that the adoption of them is unlikely to have a significant impact on the Group's and the Corporation's results of operations and financial position.